tw4l/brunnhilde/README.md

 sf -csv -hash md5 DIR > CSV
 ```

-To enable scanning of archive files (zip, tar, gzip, warc, arc), pass '-z' or '--scanarchives' as an argument.
+To enable scanning of archive files (zip, tar, gzip, warc, arc), pass `-z` or `--scanarchives` as an argument.

-To force Siegfried to pause for 1 second between file scans, pass '-t' or '--throttle' as an argument.
+To force Siegfried to pause for 1 second between file scans, pass `-t` or `--throttle` as an argument.

 ### Specifying hash type

 Brunnhilde uses the md5 hash algorithm by default.
 Other options are sha1, sha256, sha512, or none.

-To change the type of hash used, pass '--hash HASH' as an argument to Brunnhilde, replacing HASH with your choice of sha1, sha256, or sha512.
+To change the type of hash used, pass `--hash HASH` as an argument to Brunnhilde, replacing HASH with your choice of sha1, sha256, or sha512.

-If the user specifies not to calculate checksums with '--hash none', the resulting CSV outputs and HTML report will not contain information calculated from hash values, namely information about duplicate files in the source.
+If the user specifies not to calculate checksums with `--hash none`, the resulting CSV outputs and HTML report will not contain information calculated from hash values, namely information about duplicate files in the source.

 ### Report completeness

-In order to to keep the HTML from being excessively large, Brunnhilde 1.3.0+ no longer includes Siegfried warnings in the HTML report by default (the CSV is still created).
+In order to to keep the HTML from being excessively large, Brunnhilde does not include Siegfried warnings in the HTML report by default (the CSV is still created).

-To include Siegfried warnings in the report, pass '-w' or '--showwarnings' as an argument.
+To include Siegfried warnings in the report, pass `-w` or `--showwarnings` as an argument.

 ### bulk_extractor

-To enable scanning of files with bulk_extractor, pass '-b' or '--bulkextractor' as arguments.
+To enable scanning of files with bulk_extractor, pass `-b` or `--bulkextractor` as arguments.
 This is disabled by default.
 Results are written to a 'bulk_extractor' sub-directory.
 In addition, running bulk_extractor adds a "Personal Identifiable Information (PII)" section to the HTML report to enable quick scanning of these results.

-In Brunnhilde 1.5.1+, specify the ssn_mode passed to bulk_extractor with `--ssn_mode INT`.
+Specify the ssn_mode passed to bulk_extractor with `--ssn_mode INT`.
 Valid choices are 0, 1, or 2.
 If not specified, Brunnhilde will default to 1.
 See the following explanation of the modes from the [bulkextractor 1.5 release notes](https://github.com/simsong/bulk_extractor/blob/master/doc/announce/announce_1.5.md):

 ```
 SSN recognition: you are now able to specify one of three SSN recognition modes: